newwin01/Sleep-Over-Macro/README.md

 ### You can sign up for a sleepover using this program.

 You need to enter the "hisnet" id and password.
 Then, type the venue and purpose of the sleepover.
-The format will be "venue" 에서 "purpose."
+The format will be:
+> "venue" 에서 "purpose."

 If you edit the source code, you may put the parameter permanently.
 It is up to you.

 I and SB have more ideas about it; please wait for a more updated version.
+Possible updates:
+* Save id & pw/autofill
+* Execute the program in any dir
+* Choose multiple days

 ## Requirements